openfifth/aspen-discovery/tests/e2e/selenium-ide/README.md

 - `selenium-ide/` - Contains the original test files with variables
   - `sites/` - Contains site-specific configuration files and processed test files
     - `example/` - Example site directory (included in git)
+      - `conf/` - Example configuration files for the example site (included in git)
+        - `example-test-config.json` - Example configuration file (included in git)
     - `[site-name]/` - Site-specific directories (not included in git)
+      - `conf/` - Site-specific configuration files (not included in git)
+        - `[site-name]-test-config.json` - Site-specific configuration file (not included in git)

 ## Setup